What is the short increment sensitivity index (SISI) test?

-SISI is a test of a person’s ability to recognize 1 dB increases in intensity during a series of bursts of pure tones presented 20 dB above the pure tone threshold for the test frequency.
-You can use the SISI test to differentiate between cochlear and retrocochlear disorders, as a patient with a cochlear disorder will be able to perceive the increments of 1 dB, whereas a patient with a retrocochlear disorder will not.
+The short increment sensitivity index (SISI) test measures the ability to recognise 1dB increases in intensity during a series of bursts of pure tones presented 20dB above the pure tone threshold for the test frequency.
+It can be used to differentiate between cochlear and retro cochlear disorders, as a patient with a cochlear disorder will be able to perceive the increments of 1dB, whereas a patient with a retro cochlear disorder will not.

-Select the desired test frequency and set the input level 20 dB above threshold.
+- Select the desired test frequency and set the input level 20dB above threshold using the scroll wheel on the audiometer.